trafficlunar/files/README.md

 ```

 ### renaming
-To rename a file, do the same request as deleting but instead to the route `/api/rename` and set the body to the JSON example below:
+To rename a file, do the same request as deleting but instead to the route `/api/rename` with the method PUT and set the body to the JSON example below:
 ```json
 {
     "name": "file_name_here",